What Trump’s steel tariffs could really mean for the UK

 Trump’s successor, Joe Biden, was forced to renegotiate, agreeing with the EU to replace the tariffs with a quota system, which allowed for the duties to be reintroduced this year if talks between the two sides stalled.
 Trump 2.0, you see, is doing what he did before, and what would have happened anyway should Biden’s replacement as presidential candidate, Kamala Harris, have prevailed.

 That’s not how Trump presents it, of course.
 But that’s why the UK government did not appear unduly frazzled this morning.
 The mandarins ran their calculations and prepared their briefings, and the message from on high was to “wait and see” how we will be affected.
-Only 10 per cent of the steel and aluminium we still sell abroad goes to the US.
+Only around 5 per cent of the steel and 6 per cent of the aluminium we still sell abroad goes to the US.

 True, the UK has recently formed a new steel council to try to bolster a sector that was already struggling in the face of furious global competition.
 Again, though, with this president, much of what he does is transactional.
 So, there is talk that in return for watering down our Online Safety Bill to appease his US “tech bro” friends, he would free the UK from his tariffs onslaught.